 Click Here for tab for Nothing Else Matters by Metallica

 As Metallica matured as a band, they started to explore new styles and integrate new genres into their music.
-Which at first included slower tempo, but still equally heavy songs.
-But by the time the Black Album rolled around they were willing to try anything, and Nothing Else Matters is a great example of a metal band’s take on a ballad.
-Needless to say, it worked out great, becoming one of the most popular tracks and opening them up to a new, wider audience thanks to its perfect balance of heaviness, catchiness, and accessibility.
+This at first included slower tempo, but still equally heavy, songs.
+But by the time the Black Album rolled around, they were willing to try anything and Nothing Else Matters is a great example of a metal band’s take on a ballad.
+Needless to say it worked out great, becoming one of the most popular tracks and opening them up to a new, wider audience thanks to its perfect balance of heaviness, catchiness, and accessibility.

-The opening motif for this song is the perfect chance to practice that 3/4 timing in a fingerpicking context.
+The opening motif is the perfect chance to practice that 3/4 timing in a fingerpicking context.
 You just need to ascend 3 open notes, then descend 3 open notes.
-Once you have that mastered you can start to work your way further through the song where the same fundamental pattern is maintained, but there’s lots of harmony and additional bass notes involved that progressive ramp up the difficulty.
+Once you have that mastered, you can start working your way through the song.
+The same fundamental pattern is maintained, but there’s lots of harmony and additional bass notes involved that progressively ramp up the difficulty.

-The guitar plays a bit more of a supporting role here where you’ll be playing some octaves, short strummed chords, and some simple barred lead lines on the higher strings.
+The guitar plays a bit more of a supporting role here.
+You’ll be playing some octaves, short strummed chords, and simple barred lead lines on the higher strings.
 It’s all pretty simple stuff to play and is mainly about the interaction between where it sits on the bar and how it relates to that 3/4 timing.

 My Favorite Things by Julie Andrews